r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 On the other hand, *if every error is different*, with the only similarity being that two of the five dumps have *the same stop code*, your issue is almost certainly **hardware related**.

 I am not here to explain how to solve every software issue that causes BSODs.
-If you are seeing bugchecks from an anticheat or 3rd party AV, and reinstalling the software is not solving the problem, you will need to go check with the developers' customer support teams and get help through them.
+If you are seeing bugchecks from an anti-cheat or 3rd party AV, and reinstalling the software is not solving the problem, you will need to go check with the developers' customer support teams and get help through them.

 Sometimes there is a way to determine the exact cause of the fault, and you might get away with a registry change or disabling/enabling a system service, but we would not be exploring that in this guide.
 The overwhelmingly the best course of action in the case of a software-caused BSOD is to reinstall the faulting module.